Kgkkjjj/WebBrowser/README.md

 A search box sits above thirty colourful tiles generated with JavaScript that link to `downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
 Each tile logs a short message when clicked so you can confirm the JavaScript is working.
-Queries entered in the search box open `search.html`, which uses the DuckDuckGo API to display results directly inside OpenB.
+Queries entered in the search box open `search.html`.
+Both the home page and search page rely on a small backend server that proxies requests to the DuckDuckGo API.
+Start it with `python3 server.py` and then open `http://localhost:8080/` in OpenB.
+The server serves the pages from the `data` directory and exposes a `/search` endpoint used by the JavaScript code.
 When
-installed via the net installer the entire `data` folder is copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
+installed via the net installer the entire `data` folder and `server.py` are copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
 Use the address bar to enter a URL or a search query; non-URL text is sent to `search.html` for results.
 The toolbar offers back, forward, reload, stop, home and info buttons as well as **Update**, **DevTools**, **Zoom**